AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 ----------------------
 - Updated documentation for :ref:`eclipse` module with new RST format
 - Updated :ref:`fswModuleTemplate` documentation to show how to add equation numbers, cite equations, do bold math variables and cite a figure caption.
+- Updated :ref:`reactionWheelStateEffector` and :ref:`vscmgStateEffector` such that max speed and max torque are consistently initialized to -1.
+A negative value was supposed to turn of speed and torque saturation, but this wasn't consistenly applied.
+- Updated :ref:`reactionWheelStateEffector` such that the RW state output message was not hard-coded and un-changeable.
+Otherwise a BSK process could never have multiple spacecraft being simulated.
+Now, the rw effector ``ModelTag`` is added to the beginning of the output message.
+This auto-generate method of message output names is avoided if the user sets the vector of output names from Python during the simulation setup.  **Note:** Any prior BSK script that was logging the old auto-generated RW state messages will need to update the msg name now to work again.
+See :ref:`bskKnownIssues` for more information.
+- Major enhancement to :ref:`vizInterface` where now multiple spacecraft can be added.
+You can create a list of spacecraft where :ref:`vizInterface` relies on common naming rules to find the right messages, or specify the messages for each spacecraft directly.
+This is demonstrated in :ref:`scenarioFormationBasic`.
+For now multiple craft with RW actuators are supported.
+Multi craft with thrusters will need to be added later.
+- New spacecraft formation flying scenario :ref:`scenarioFormationBasic` where 3 satellites are flying 10m apart in a lead-follower configuration.
+Each has a different number of RWs.
+This scenario is a nice script to demonstrate the new multi-spacecraft support in :ref:`vizard`.

 Version 1.4.2
 -------------